 Platy fish are also known as livebearing fish.
 These fish are known to keep the eggs inside their bodies until they’re ready to give birth to free swimming fry.

 These fish are prolific breeders.
 You will not have to do much (just keep two fish of opposite sex in the same tank) in order for them to breed.

 It’s quite difficult to determine opposite sexes until they reach maturity at about 4 months.
 At this point sexual dimorphism is quite obvious.
 Sexual dimorphism is the difference in size and appearance between the sexes of the same species.

 Females are generally larger and plainer when they’re fully grown.
 Male Platies take a while to achieve their full coloration, and as they grow the anal fins take on a rod shape, which is known as their gonopodium (reproductive organ.)

-Therefore, we suggest using a breeding tank of about 10-20 gallons with filtration.
+Platy fish are likely to eat their fry, therefore, we suggest using a breeding tank of about 10-20 gallons with filtration.